flashinfer-ai/flashinfer/README.md

 [![Documentation](https://github.com/flashinfer-ai/flashinfer/actions/workflows/build-doc.yml/badge.svg)](https://github.com/flashinfer-ai/flashinfer/actions/workflows/build-doc.yml)

-FlashInfer is a library for Large Language Models that provides high-performance implementation of LLM GPU kernels such as FlashAttention, PageAttention and LoRA.
+FlashInfer is a library for Large Language Models that provides high-performance implementation of LLM GPU kernels such as FlashAttention, SparseAttention, PageAttention, Sampling, and more.
 FlashInfer focus on LLM serving and inference, and delivers state-of-the-art performance across diverse scenarios.

 The unique features of FlashInfer include:
 1. **Comprehensive Attention Kernels**: Attention kernels that cover all the common use cases of LLM serving, including *single-request* and *batching* versions of *Prefill*, *Decode*, and *Append* kernels, on different formats of KV-Cache (Padded Tensor, Ragged Tensor, and Page Table).